-LLM/M.A and Postgraduate Diploma students are required to undertake three core course units, to a total value of 75 credits.
-Optional course units to a total value of 45 credits must be selected from the list provided below.
+Students are required to undertake five core units, to a total value of 75 credits.
+Optional course units to a total value of a further 45 credits must be selected from the list provided below.
+Part-time students should split their 120 credits of taught course units evenly over their two years of study.